Tzarnal/AdiIRC-Twitch/README.md

 Extract the files from your download.
 Copy both .dll's to '%localappdata%\AdiIRC\Plugins'

+Go into the Properties dialog ( rightclick, select "Properties") for both .dll files and if present click the "unblock" button.
+If you fail to do this you will likely encounter an error while trying to load the plugin that looks like [this]( http://i.imgur.com/x9ETiDD.jpg).
+Or read this [article](https://blogs.msdn.microsoft.com/drew/2009/12/23/xunit-and-td-net-fixing-the-attempt-was-made-to-load-an-assembly-from-a-network-location-problem/).

 Make sure you have twitch chat setup as a server in AdiIRC, twitch has a general IRC Guide [here](https://help.twitch.tv/customer/portal/articles/1302780-twitch-irc)

 In order for this plugin to work properly you have to add the following to the Commands (Server->Server List->Commands) tab of your twitch server in the Server List.